daveszczesny/artificial-intelligence-ct421/Assignment1/TravelingSalesmanProblem/README.md

     selection_type='roulette',
     mutation_type={MutationType.SWAP: 40, MutationType.SCRAMBLE: 30, MutationType.INVERSION: 30},
     write_results=True,
-    plot_graphs=True
+    plot_graphs=True,
+    output_file='results.json'
 )
 ```

 ## Results

 The results of the run will be saved in a JSON file if `write_results` is set to `True`.
+The name of the file is controleld by the `output_file` argument.
 The file will contain details of the run, including the best individual, time taken, and highlights of the run.

 ## Plotting